LahsivArora/cpp_code/trading_strategy/README.txt

 		# Log file will be written in "logs" folder
 		# High-level P&L results will be written in "results" folder
 	c.
 Functionality:
-		# There are 2 strategies (GapDown and GapUp) implemented which use same backtesting data.
+		# There are 2 strategies (GapDownFadeUp and GapUpFadeDown) implemented which use same backtesting data.
 Details in "StrategyDetails.pdf"
 		# The strategy is executable and can be backtested with historical market data

 2. Download Backtesting data: